Iron Poisoning (Hemachromatosis) in Horses

 Symptoms of iron toxicosis vary in accordance with the underlying cause.
 It can be further characterized as acute or chronic.

-Acute iron toxicosis: is typically caused by excessive ingestion of iron-containing supplements.
-Symptoms include:
+Acute iron toxicosis is typically caused by excessive ingestion of iron-containing supplements.

-Chronic iron toxicosis: also known as hemochromatosis, is a condition in which the animal's body absorbs and stores excessive amounts of iron.
-Symptoms include:
+Chronic iron toxicosis, also known as hemochromatosis, is a condition in which the animal's body absorbs and stores excessive amounts of iron.

 Iron toxicosis is rare in horses.
-In both its acute and chronic form, iron toxicosis is a potentially life-threatening condition warranting prompt veterinary attention.
+In both its acute and chronic forms, iron toxicosis is a potentially life-threatening condition warranting prompt veterinary attention.

 Causes of iron toxicosis include: